2026 Mulan International Film Festival Rules and Regulations

 6. Selection Process for the Fountainhead Programme

-The Fountainhead Programme will present a maximum of five feature-length films and a maximum of eight short films.
+In 2026, the Fountainhead programme will present a maximum of 5 feature-length films and 10 short films.

-The Artistic Director designates a final selection committee consisting of members from film institutions and the film industry.
+The Artistic Director designates a Jury consisting of members from film institutions and the film industry.
+Jury-voted award decisions will be made at the sole and absolute discretion of the Jury.

 7. Official Invitation